 Seducing a Satellite

-An Artwork by Sara Simon
+Director: Sara Simon

-Art Direction by Natalie Rubio
+Art Director: Natalie Rubio

 PERFORMANCE FOR AN ORBITAL MACHINE.

-This project explores the possibility of developing an ephemeral, visual dialogue with Earth-observing satellites.
+This project explores the possibility of developing an ephemeral, visual dialogue with Earth observing satellites.

 It is a quiet request to be seen.
 It’s an invitation to calibrate, however briefly, to the same frequency.